ScryEngineering/scrygroup.com/content/tutorial-pages/2019-03-25/guide-to-git-github-for-writers.md

 Essentially, Git is open source software built and used by software engineers, developers and the like.
 For us writers, content creators and publishers, some exciting options appear at our fingertips, including:

-- Reports on differences between versions
+- reports on differences between versions

-- Easily merging changes to documents (which can be confusing with Word or other word processors)
+- easily merging changes to documents (which can be confusing with Word or other word processors)

-- Referencing change sets directly (so you and your collaborators each understand exactly which changes are being discussed)
+- referencing change sets directly (so you and your collaborators each understand exactly which changes are being discussed)

 You'll want to download a text editor and use Markdown (a lightweight, plain text formatting syntax that makes documents easy to write) to create your content.
-(We'll expand on Markdown and its benefits later in this post.)
+(We'll expand on Markdown and its benefits later in this post.
+Essentially, formatting your content in text-based documents will work well with GitHub, and Markdown is one such format that plays nice with Git.)

 ### GitHub